AmandaBirmingham/C-VIEW-Currents/README.md

    3. Choose `SSH` as the protocol
    4. Choose `/home/ubuntu/.ssh/<keyname>` as the ssh key
    5. Title the key `<keyname>`
+6. Clone the SEARCH repos (note that this must come AFTER step 4)
+   1. Run `cd /shared/workspace/software`
+   2. Run `git clone git@github.com:joshuailevy/SD-Freyja-Outputs.git` to clone the (private) repo for the raw results
+   3. Run `git clone git@github.com:AmandaBirmingham/SARS-CoV-2_WasteWater_San-Diego.git` to clone the (public) fork of the Andersen lab repo for dashboard inputs
+   4. Run `cd SARS-CoV-2_WasteWater_San-Diego`
+   5. Run `git remote add upstream https://github.com/andersen-lab/SARS-CoV-2_WasteWater_San-Diego.git` to add the Andersen lab repo as an upstream to the fork repo

 ## Configuring the Pipeline for Genexus Access